Doppler and Duplex Difference

 Why Doppler and Duplex Are Different?

-The main Doppler and duplex difference is Doppler and duplex are two different types of ultrasound exams that are used to evaluate blood flow in the body.
+The main difference between doppler and duplex is Doppler and duplex are two different types of ultrasound exams that are used to evaluate blood flow in the body.

 Doppler ultrasound uses sound waves to measure the speed and direction of blood flow.
 This test is used to evaluate blood flow through the arteries and veins and can help diagnose conditions such as blood clots, varicose veins, and peripheral artery disease.